parkouss/webmacs/docs/basic_usage.rst

   Self-documentation is super useful for many things.
 If you want for example to define a custom binding for a command but you don't know its name, you can always use :key:`C-h k` to help you.

+  Also, do not hesitate to use :key:`C-h v` to see the description of a variable.

 Navigation